Pharmaceutical Sciences Building 6614

 1.Non-canonical activities of telomerase reverse transcriptase in cancers

-New evidence suggests that high telomerase activity promotes survival of cancer cells in stressful conditions, such as treatment with chemotherapeutic agents.
-These growth advantages provided by telomerase expression are mediated through cellular functions not related to telomere repair.
+In addition to its roles in telomere synthesis, high telomerase activity promotes survival of cancer cells in stressful conditions, such as treatment with chemotherapeutic agents.
+These growth advantages provided by telomerase expression are mediated through yet unknown cellular functions.
 We intend to deduce the mechanisms of these telomerase activities in detail, and develop pharmacological strategies to inhibit them.

 G-quadruplexes (G4) are guanine-rich nucleic-acid sequences capable of forming non-Watson-Crick four-strand structures.
 To understand the epigenetics of these unusual nucleic acid structures, we partnered with medicinal chemist David Monchaud’s laboratory at the University of Burgundy to develop new tools for the visualization and to map the genomic and transcriptomic binding landscapes of these novel agents.
 Our ongoing collaboration aims to advance the development of novel G4 ligands for therapeutic applications.